GBrachetta/Parfumier/README.md

 ### Content

+The description of the perfumes has been freely adapted from [Fragrantica](www.fragrantica.com).

 ### Media

 The media (pictures) contained in this app has been borrowed from [Fragrantica](https://www.fragrantica.com/) without any comercial intention.